Dental Lab Outsourcing: The Good, the Bad, and the Ugly

 - Ask if they outsource any part of their work or if any of the outsourcing is to an offshore lab.

-- If they are using an overseas lab, ask what portions of the fabrication process or products are outsourced.
+- Ask what portions of the fabrication process or products are outsourced if they use an overseas lab.
 Request the FDA registration number of the lab they are using.

-- Request documentation of the materials used by the offshore lab and request proof that the materials are FDA approved and compliant with ANSI and ISO standards.
+- Request documentation of the materials used by the offshore lab and proof that they are FDA-approved and compliant with ANSI and ISO standards.

 - Request a copy of the overseas lab’s quality and infection control policies and standards.